exmelendez/marctext-creator/README.md

 A browser based app which allows a user the ability to input information about a book and generate a txt file which can be converted into a Marc Record.

 ## What is a Marc record?
 The U.S. national standard for dissemination of bibliographic data.
-Marc stands for Machine Readable Cataloging which is basically a set of digital formats for the description of items catalogued by libraries, such as books.
+Marc stands for *Machine Readable Cataloging* which is basically a set of digital formats for the description of items catalogued by libraries, such as books.

 ### Marc Visibility
-Officially a marc record ends in the file format *.mrc* and therefore it's contents cannot be easily viewed and or modified.
-Special software like MarcEdit3, MarcMakr/MarcBrkr and more are applications that allow you to convert, view and or edit a marc record.
+Officially a marc record ends in a file format of *.mrc* or *.marc* as a result it's contents cannot easily be viewed or modified.
+Software like MarcEdit3, MarcMakr/MarcBrkr and others allow you to convert, view or edit a marc record.
 At it's core, Marc records are primarily a set of specific character codes, spacing and formatting representative of an item or title.
 I compare marc to any other programming language like XML, CSS, HTML, etc.

 #### Marc Sample code/text before conversion to marc format
 ```